 The next long track up the hills that starts at the Muelle (pier) of the Puerto de la Cruz harbor at 9a.m. on Sunday 28, 2019 continues to be worth it.

-On Sunday July 23, I took part in the church ceremony before the Marian procession.
+On Sunday July 23 some time ago, I took part in the church ceremony before the Marian procession.

 The spacious hall style building was packed with people.
 Many stood in the back and in the aisles.
 Then, there were the devotees who looked down from the alcoves of the Hall style church.
 The alcoves are on first floor galleries.
 They line both sides of church Iglesia of Our Lady of Carmel.
 Large floating, red rugs trailed down from many of them.